 *Eric Metaxas is the author of two critically acclaimed New York Times bestselling biographies on Bonheoffer and William Wilberforce.
 He is also the founder and host of Socrates in the City, a Manhattan speaker series on “Life, God and Other Small Topics” (more to come on that at a later date).

-Of mention: In discussing miracles, it is worth mentioning the book Miracles by C.S.
+In discussing miracles, it is worth mentioning the book Miracles by C.S.
 Lewis, considered to be a world-famous literary critic and the most important Christian writer of the 20th century.
 Published in 1947, it seeks to tackle the philosophical question of miracles in a comprehensive examination of naturalism vs. supernaturalism.

 For more information, we recommend visiting these links: